-Once you have started a session for which you have made a reservation, this session will be available for use until the end of the time slot.
+Once you have started a session for which you have reserved enough pipes, this session will be available for use until the end of the time slot.
 A warning message will be sent to you before the end of the reservation time slot.